 Site Performance and Hosting

-You might have a great looking site, with all of the best features available, but if your site is slow to load then it’s all for nought.
+You might have a great-looking site with all of the best features available, but if your site is slow to load, then it’s all for naught.

-We’ve all done it – you’ve landed on a site and after 10 seconds the page still hasn’t loaded – so you’ve gone back to your Google search and clicked on the next listing in the search results.
+We’ve all done it – you’ve landed on a site, and after 10 seconds, the page still hasn’t loaded – so you’ve returned to your Google search and clicked on the next listing in the search results.
 Game Over – that site will never see you again.